Syed-Arbu/FUTURE_DS_02/README.md

 📂 Repository Includes
 📄 Power BI (.pbix) file
 📊 Dashboard Screenshot
-📝 Documentation of KPIs & Calculations
-working video of project
+📝 Documentation of KPIs & Calculations and working video of project

 🙌 Acknowledgment

-Special thanks to Future Interns for providing this opportunity to apply real-world data analytics skills and create business-ready dashboards.
+Special thanks to @Future Interns for providing this opportunity to apply real-world data analytics skills and create business-ready dashboards.